 Sheriff: Moulton man doused woman in gasoline, threatened to burn her alive

-May 20—A Moulton man doused a woman in gasoline and threatened to burn her house down, according to charges filed in court Wednesday by the Lawrence County Sheriff's Office.
+May 21—A Moulton man doused a woman in gasoline and threatened to burn her house down, according to charges filed in court Wednesday by the Lawrence County Sheriff's Office.

-Dennis Tyler Blasingame, 27, of County Road 121, is charged with making a terrorist threat, a Class C felony punishable by up to 10 years in prison, and third-degree domestic violence-menacing, a misdemeanor.
+Dennis Tyler Blasingame, 27, of Lawrence County 121, is charged with making a terrorist threat, a Class C felony punishable by up to 10 years in prison, and third-degree domestic violence-menacing, a misdemeanor.

 According to the criminal complaint signed by Lt.
 William Smith of the Sheriff's Office, Blasingame on Tuesday threatened to burn the victim alive.